andy-maier/pytest-easy-server/docs/usage.rst

 Controlling which servers to test against
 -----------------------------------------

-When pytest loads the pytest-tars plugin, its set of command line options gets extended by those contributed by the plugin.
+When pytest loads the pytest-easy-server plugin, its set of command line options gets extended by those contributed by the plugin.
 These options allow controlling which server definition file is used and wich server or server group is used to test against.
 These options are optional and have sensible